-It’s Time To Replace Your Aging UPS System, Now What?
+When it’s Time To Replace Your Aging UPS System…

 Just like every other type of equipment, UPS systems have a useful service life before their reliability starts to diminish.